Table of Contents

 Google has creative cost control.
 Instead of leading in cost-effective services, its strategy with GCP entails cost competitiveness at every stage.
-For instance, Google provides a lifecycle manager for data storage, which helps offloading and elimination of objects that haven’t been used in over a month.
+For instance, Google provides a lifecycle manager for data storage, which helps offload and eliminate objects that haven’t been used in over a month.

 Differences Between Azure and Google Cloud

-Now that we are well-versed with the main features, we will explore the differences between Azure and Google Cloud.
-However, before diving into the key differences, we will also shed light on some of the similarities of both the platforms.
+Now that we are well-versed in the main features, we will explore the differences between Azure and Google Cloud.
+However, before diving into the key differences, we will also shed light on some of the similarities between both platforms.